Ski Mask The Slump God’s ‘Stokeley’ Album Is a Bridge to Artistic Freedom

 With sample clearance issues and a myriad of other problems bogging down the release, Ski Mask began looking forward as he crafted Stokeley.
 Dedicated Ski Mask fans caught audio glimpses of the project when the rapper uploaded snippets onto his social media accounts over the last seven months.
-Such a habit is a testament to the virtual erasure of walls between artists and their fans.
+Such a habit is a testament to the dearth of walls between artists and their fans.
 It’s also a reminder of Ski Mask’s eagerness to let loose the album he always wanted to make.

 Stokeley is a project filled with everything fans have come to expect from Ski Mask and more.
 There are tight flows, inventive soundbeds from ChaseTheMoney, Kenny Beats, A Lau and more.
 On the rapping end, there are Ski's typically adventurous punchlines and features from Juice Wrld, Lil Yachty and Lil Baby.
 Young Thug was supposed to be on the album for a track called "Get Geeked," but his vocals didn't make it in time to make the final cut of the project.
 He'll be on the remix, though.